-Fujifilm X-T10 versus Fujifilm X-T20
+Fujifilm X-T10 vs X-T20

-The Fujifilm X-T10 and the Fujifilm X-T20 are two digital cameras that were revealed to the public, respectively, in May 2015 and January 2017.
+The Fujifilm X-T10 and the Fujifilm X-T20 are two digital cameras that were announced, respectively, in May 2015 and January 2017.
 Both the X-T10 and the X-T20 are mirrorless interchangeable lens cameras that are equipped with an APS-C sensor.
-The X-T10 has a resolution of 16 megapixel, whereas the X-T20 provides 24 MP.
+The X-T10 has a resolution of 16 megapixels, whereas the X-T20 provides 24 MP.

 In this particular case, the Fujifilm X-T10 and the Fujifilm X-T20 have exactly the same width and height, and, thus, have identically-sized bodies.
 However, the X-T20 is slightly heavier (1 percent) than the X-T10.
 In this context, it is worth noting that neither the X-T10 nor the X-T20 are weather-sealed.